Impeachment trial of Andrew Johnson: Political ramifications

 As the select committee that wrote them intended, the impeachment trial rules outlined for Johnson's impeachment indeed have been permanent, used in all subsequent federal impeachment trials with very few alterations.
 The impeachment rules were not altered again after the Johnson trial until the 1935 trial of Harold Louderback saw a single rule change.
-In the 1970s, the Senate Committee on Rules and Administration looked at possibly again changing the rules in advance of the anticipated impeachment trial that might have followed the impeachment process against Richard Nixon, but after to the resignation of Richard Nixon, this was momentarily abandoned.
+In the 1970s, the Senate Committee on Rules and Administration looked at possibly again changing the rules in advance of the anticipated impeachment trial that might have followed the impeachment process against Richard Nixon, but after the resignation of Richard Nixon, this was momentarily abandoned.
 The rule changes considered in the 1970s were not adopted until the Senate acted upon a further recommendation to adopt them in 1986.
 No further changes have been made to the rules outlined for the Johnson trial.

 Some have argued that the acquittal was an acknowledgement of an understanding that impeachment should be used to address abuses of power and violations of public trust, but not as a means for settling political and policy disputes between the Congress and a president.

 The impeachment is regarded as having been part of a greater battle over the balance between the balance of power between the legislative branch (Congress) and the executive branch of the United States federal government.
 The impeachment and trial of Andrew Johnson had important political implications for the balance between federal legislative branch and executive branch power.
 It reinforced the principle that Congress should not remove the president from office simply because its members disagreed with him over policy, style, and administration of the office.
 It also resulted in diminished presidential influence on public policy and overall governing power, fostering a system of governance which future-President Woodrow Wilson referred to in the 1880s as "Congressional Government".
 The latter dynamic would likely have been heightened had Johnson been convicted in his trial.